BurendoUK/burendo-handbook-public/docs/intro.md

 ## What is it?

 The Burendo Handbook is a place where we, as Burendoers, share our approaches, ways of working, templates, procedures and tooling.
 It's built by Burendoers and reflects how we work together to support our customers.
-It aligns to our core values:
+The Handbook aligns to our core values:

 * A pragmatic attitude to delivery
 * Make great things happen